akempler/composerd8/README.md

 # Composer template for Drupal 8 projects

-A basic Drupal 8 installation.
-For a version containing docker as well, see the migrate branch.
+A basic Drupal 8 installation with some additional common contrib modules.

 First you need to [install composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).